CIC compensator filter specification object

 the filter design.
 Valid entries for

 shown in the list below.
-The strings are not case sensitive.
+The entries are not case sensitive.

 ap — amount of ripple allowed